Press enter to skip the top menu

 The method toString() spans lines 67 to 78.
 At line 68 the data member __blnValidData is tested for being true.
 If it is then lines 69 to 75 are executed, thus building up the local string variable strOutput to contain the labelled values of the object's data members, otherwise these lines are skipped and an error message is stored in strOutput line 77.

 The code spanning lines 80 to 89 is external to the class.
 The first five lines create separate objects of the class Employee.
 Line 81 passes invalid data - the hours are too low.
-Line 82 also passes invlaid data because the rate is too high.
+Line 82 also passes invalid data because the rate is too high.
 Lines 80, 83 and 84 pass correct data.

 The output is shown in Fig 1 below.